- A content management system (CMS) is the easiest way to manage your website and the content for your business.

 Depending on how much content you have, it’s typically easier to pay someone (or for you to do this) to copy and paste the content over; import images and media files; and relink everything.

-The biggest thing to consider when you copy the content over, is that you need to make sure existing links are ‘mapped’ to the new links.
-When you transfer a HTML site to a WordPress website, your urls’ (or web addresses) for each page will change.
+The biggest thing to consider when you copy the content over is that you need to make sure existing links are ‘mapped’ to the new links.
+When you transfer an HTML site to a WordPress website, your URLs’ (or web addresses) for each page will change.

 The WordPress plugins you choose to use are entirely dependent on the functionality your site requires.
 Before you decide on which plugins you want to use, make sure you know the functionality you need to replicate first.

 Many new WordPress site owners get enamored with the ‘shiny’ new plugins they can use but don’t think about the overheads and load that is placed on a website by the overuse, or misuse, of plugins.

-I’m pretty ambivalent about whether you should use a free plugin or paid plugin.
+I’m pretty ambivalent about whether you should use a free plugin or a paid plugin.
 There are many, many great free plugins and the plugin developers provide awesome support (I use these with great regularity).

-However, I generally start a site with least number of plugins that I can and add as needed.
+However, I generally start a site with the least number of plugins that I can and add as needed.

 It's possible that your existing hosting account may not support a WordPress install.
 If that's the case, do some homework and look at what's available.
-There are many hosting options available to a business and there are a two main things to consider.
+There are many hosting options available to a business and there are two main things to consider.

-Does your hosting platform support WordPress?
+6. Does your hosting platform support WordPress?

 Most hosting providers do and some provide an ‘easy install’ function (like Fantastico) so you literally point and click to install it.
 If there isn’t a point and click install process, it’s possible that you can manually install WordPress.

 Just because a hosting provider will allow WordPress to run doesn’t mean that WordPress will run well.
 Some providers limit the amount of RAM (random access memory) available to their customers for their websites and this can have a rather negative impact on the operation and performance of your WordPress website.

-However, I do recommend you seriously consider doing so… by moving your website to a Content Management System (which is really what WordPress is), you’ll be able to more easily manage and add content.
+However, I do recommend you seriously consider doing so… by moving your website to a content management system (which is really what WordPress is), you’ll be able to more easily manage and add content.
 No more worrying about editing HTML!

 You don’t need to start from scratch but you can freshen things up and take advantage of any of the new techniques and tactics that have been developed since you first developed your site.

 - Create a list of what you don’t like about your current site